Skip Breadcrumb Links

 their first language.

 The language assessment usually starts with an interview.
-The purpose of the interview is to test the general linguistic skills of a student in the language he or she has been taught.
+The purpose of the interview is to test the general linguistic skills of a student in the language they have been taught.
 That's why the interview is often held in a student's first language.
 The next steps of the assessment include evaluating oral, reading and writing skills in English.

-Based on the initial assessment, your child will be placed in a program that matches his or her educational experience and achievements.
-Information is sent to your child's school to help teachers understand what he or she has already learned.
+Based on the initial assessment, your child will be placed in a program that matches their educational experience and achievements.
+Information is sent to your child's school to help teachers understand what they have already learned.
 If you have your child's previous report card or textbook, or any other school information that might be helpful, please bring it to the centre.

 Many students require ESL instruction and are placed in appropriate language classes.
 Even if

-your child has very little English, he or she will be placed in at least one mainstream class, for example, a physical education class, to allow your child to interact
+your child has very little English, they will be placed in at least one mainstream class, for example, a physical education class, to allow your child to interact

 with English-speaking peers.

 If the results of the assessment indicate that your child will succeed in

-mainstream classes, he or she may be placed right away at the appropriate grade
+mainstream classes, they may be placed right away at the appropriate grade

 The initial placement is not final.
 Schools monitor and revise the placement over a period of time.

 Many community agencies can help you with registering your child for school.
 To find help, go to Services Near Me and search for "settlement services" in your area.

 For More Information